manitou48/crystals/README.txt

 drift.ino    MCU program to send millis() to NTP host

-drift.spin   propller program to send millis() to NTP host
+drift.spin   propeller program to send millis() to NTP host

+gpspps.spin  propeller program to use GPS pps and cnt

 ds3231.ino   MCU program with RTC to send 1khz ticks to NTP host